 The Allens told the Town Council in a letter that their family home "is not and will not be available for any development during the planning period.
 Our home has zero demonstrated potential for development."

-James and Susan Koblick, also of Nathhorst, wrote to the council that they felt "blindsided" by potential upzoning of their property.
+James and Susan Koblick, also of Nathorst, wrote to the council that they felt "blindsided" by potential upzoning of their property.

-Part of the neighbors' ire might stem from a flier being distributed around town that states the "actual density" of new units in the Nathhorst neighborhood would be three- to four-stories high.
-This is not true, as the committee has not specified how tall the buildings would be if the area were to be rezoned.
+Part of the neighbors' ire might stem from a flier being distributed around town that states the "actual density" of new units in the Nathorst neighborhood would be three- to four-stories high.
+In fact, the committee has not yet specified how tall the buildings would be if the area were to be rezoned.
 It's unclear who is distributing the fliers.

 "In a recent email to the Town Council dated March 20, Robert Allen writes, 'The town can use positive energy to solve this,' referring to the task of finding ways to accommodate our RHNA number of 253 housing units," said Councilwoman Maryann Derwin in a statement.
 "Correct me if I'm wrong, but hiring an attorney to slap us with a massive PRA doesn't really create a lot of positive energy."